 As Sikkim contains the highest amount of ethnic Nepali majority, Phagsapha is one of the main dishes of Nepali origin in the state.
-Made by stewing strips of pork in radish and chilies, this famous dish is consumed mainly in the months of summers.
+Made by stewing strips of pork in radish and chillies, this famous dish is consumed mainly in the months of summer.

 7. Jharkhand –Dhuska